Boneysan/Easy_Splunk/AIR_GAPPED_DEPLOYMENT.md

 ./verify-bundle.sh

 # Deploy with your pre-configured cluster size
+# Note: This uses pre-generated credentials from the bundle - no user input required
 ./airgapped-quickstart.sh

 # Optional: Check deployment status
 ./health_check.sh  # (if included in bundle)
 ```

+**Credential Handling**: The deployment script uses pre-generated credentials from the bundle and does not prompt for passwords or secrets.
+All credentials were created during Step 2 when `--with-secrets` was used.

 ## 📊 Available Cluster Sizes